httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 `Client-Cert` or `Client-Cert-Chain` header field.
 Similarly, clients MUST NOT employ the `Client-Cert` or `Client-Cert-Chain` header field in requests.

-When the value of the `Client-Cert` request header is used to select a response (e.g., the response content is access-controlled), the response MUST either be uncacheable (e.g., by sending `Cache-Control: no-store`) or be designated for selective reuse only for subsequent requests with the same `Client-Cert`
+When the value of the `Client-Cert` request header field is used to select a response (e.g., the response content is access-controlled), the response MUST either be uncacheable (e.g., by sending `Cache-Control: no-store`) or be designated for selective reuse only for subsequent requests with the same `Client-Cert`